Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Environment-Lighting.md

 Essentially, you use the visual environment to control how the sky looks in your Scene and use the lighting environment to control how the sky contributes to indirect ambient lighting.

 ## Visual Environment
-The Visual Environment is a Volume override that tells HDRP what type of [sky](HDRP-Features.md#sky) and [fog](HDRP-Features.md#fog) you want to see through Cameras that the Volume affects.
+The Visual Environment is a Volume override that tells HDRP what type of [sky](HDRP-Features.md#sky) you want to see through Cameras that the Volume affects.
 For information on how to customize Visual Environments, see the [Visual Environment](Override-Visual-Environment.md) documentation.

 Your Unity Project’s [HDRP Asset](HDRP-Asset.md) has the following properties that also affect all Visual Environments: